 A student who must interrupt study temporarily to take a leave of absence (academic, medical or other) should refer to the University's official regulations in the Essential Policies for the Columbia Community.
-Students must then submit an Application for a Leave of Absence and email the Program Director.
+Students must then complete the Request for Leave of Absence Application Form (See Forms) and email the Program Director.